 Tamiya 1/35 M41 Walker Bulldog – Best Model Tank Kit For Learning Weathering Techniques

 Yes, another kit by Tamiya.
 This one is dirt cheap nowadays, often costing less than 20 bucks.
-That’s the reason I would recommend it for complete beginners in tank scale modeling or for those looking for a piece to practice new techniques on.
+That’s the reason I would recommend it for complete beginners who would like to take on tank scale modeling.
+Or perhaps for those looking for a piece to practice new techniques on.